Seven Sisters (colleges)

 Group of historically women's colleges in the U.S.

-The Seven Sisters are a group of seven private liberal arts colleges in the Northeastern United States that are historically women's institutions of higher education.
-Of the seven, Barnard College, Bryn Mawr College, Mount Holyoke College, Smith College, and Wellesley College are still women's colleges.
-Vassar College became coeducational in 1969 and Radcliffe College's undergraduate functions were absorbed by Harvard College in 1999, continuing on as the Harvard Radcliffe Institute.
+The Seven Sisters is a group of seven private liberal arts colleges in the Northeastern United States that were historically women's institutions of higher education.
+Five remain women's colleges: Barnard College, Bryn Mawr College, Mount Holyoke College, Smith College, and Wellesley College.
+Of the other two Vassar College became coeducational in 1969, and Radcliffe College's undergraduate functions were absorbed by Harvard College when the institutions merged in 1999.

-The name Seven Sisters is a reference to the Greek myth of the Pleiades, goddesses immortalized as stars in the sky: Maia, Electra, Taygete, Alcyone, Celaeno, Sterope, and Merope.
+The name "Seven Sisters" is a reference to the Greek myth of the Pleiades, goddesses immortalized as stars in the sky: Maia, Electra, Taygete, Alcyone, Celaeno, Sterope, and Merope.

-These colleges were created in the 19th century to provide women with the educational equivalent to the historically all-male Ivy League colleges.
-(Cornell, one of the eight Ivy League schools, has been open to accepting women since its founding, and admitted Jennie Spencer in 1870.)
+These colleges were created in the 19th century to provide women with a high-quality liberal arts education comparable to that offered by the historically all-male Ivy League colleges.

 History

-20th century

-The consortium was founded in 1915 when Vassar President Henry Noble MacCracken called Vassar, Wellesley, Smith, and Mount Holyoke together “to deliver women opportunities for higher education that would improve the quality of life for the human family and that would put them on an equal footing with men in a democracy that was about to offer them the vote.”
-The success of this Four College Conference led to the decision to establish a larger and more formal group in 1926 during a second conference held at Bryn Mawr College.
-That year Bryn Mawr, Barnard, and Radcliffe were added and the group gained the name “Seven Sisters” after the Pleiades.
-The Seven Sisters in name and standing were meant to mimic the then male “Ivy League”, although Cornell, one of the eight Ivy League schools, has been open to accepting women since its founding.
+In 1915, Vassar President Henry Noble MacCracken called together Vassar, Wellesley, Smith, and Mount Holyoke to work together "to deliver women opportunities for higher education that would improve the quality of life for the human family and that would put them on an equal footing with men in a democracy that was about to offer them the vote."
+The success of this informal association of colleges led to the decision to establish a larger and more formal group in 1926.
+That year Bryn Mawr, Barnard, and Radcliffe were added and the group gained the name "Seven Sisters" after the Pleiades.
+Together, their aim was to address financial inequality with elite men's colleges, in particular, the need to raise endowments so faculty salaries could approach those at top male institutions.
+The group launched coordinated fundraising and public-awareness efforts to secure better support for women's higher education.
+Through 1935, the colleges continued collaborating on fundraising while also using their meetings to exchange ideas on broader academic and student-life issues, such as undergraduate culture, governance, religion, and leisure.

-The Seven Sisters in the early 20th century would meet to discuss various matters including self-government, teaching, and undergraduate issues.
-At the top of the list was securing more money to increase the endowments of the college in order to match the pay rates for the professors at elite male universities.